- Download our Moving to the UK Guide (PDF)

 International schools allow students to continue studying the same syllabus as they were studying at home, and are good for those who do not plan on living in the United Kingdom in the long term.

-There are a whole range of international schools in the UK following the American, French, Japanese, Canadian and Australian national curricula.
+There are a range of international schools in the UK following the American, French and Japanese national curricula.
 London has the largest variety of international schools, as this is the city with the biggest expat population.

-Fees charged at international schools in the United Kingdom are hefty and can reach up to GBP 10,000 per term.
+Fees charged at international schools in the United Kingdom are hefty.
 Expats considering this option should try to negotiate an allowance into their employment contracts to cover the cost of school fees.